 Premises liability refers to accidents that occur due to the negligent maintenance, operation or design of a property owned by someone other than the accident victim.
 This includes claims against a landlord on behalf of a tenant or against the landowner for injuries suffered by an individual who was lawfully on the property.
-If you need help finding an Illinois premises liability law firm please contact us.
-We are based in Chicago, but are not just a place to find a Cook County premises liability attorney.
-Rather we help throughout Illinois.

 Each set of facts giving rise to an injury on a premise must be individually evaluated.

 If you were injured on the property of another, in order to be successful in an action against a landowner, landlord or occupier, you must prove the following:

 - There was a condition of the landowner's property which presented an unreasonable risk of harm to persons on the premises

 - The landowner knew, or in the exercise of ordinary care should have known that the condition of his property involved an unreasonable risk of harm to persons on the premises

 - The landowner should have anticipated that persons on the premises would not discover or realize the danger, or would otherwise fail to protect themselves against it